Meowmaritus/DSAnimStudio/README.md

 ## About DS Anim Studio:
-* Edits the TimeAct Editor files of Dark Souls, Bloodborne, Dark Souls 3, and Sekiro (model viewer does not work for Sekiro due to massively different animation containers).
+* Edits the TimeAct Editor files of Dark Souls, Bloodborne, Dark Souls 3, and Sekiro.
 These files control **everything** that happens on a specific frame of an animation, such as:
   * Activating invulnerability frames.
   * Parry windows
   * Applying an "SpEffect" (special temporary statuses such as ring effects, poisoning, buffs, AI triggers, etc)